Posts

 Image

 From San Pedro, California, we now travel across the continental United States, fly over the Atlantic Ocean, and make a stop in Basildon, England.
 The next album in my yearlong looks at '84 releases is from the pride of Basildon: Depeche Mode, and their 1984 LP, Some Great Reward .
 Depeche Mode were among a crop of "synthesizer bands" that emerged, mainly from the UK, in the early '80s.
 This includes Human League, Tears For Fears, Orchestral Manoeuvres in the Dark (OMD), Talk Talk, and Yazoo (to name a few).
 I'm sure scholarly works have been wriiten discussing this phenomenon, so I won't delve into that here, and in any case, I'm not educated enough in the subject to take a stab at it.
 Of all the so-called "synth bands" of the '80s, Depeche Mode is the one that has evolved, thrived, and soldiered on to the present day.
-They have released consistently good-to-great material every other year or so since 1981, and not taken decade-long breaks. ...
+They have released consistently good-to-great material every other year or so since 1981, and have not taken decade-long bre...

 Wednesday the 18th.